yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 the later-needed bits can be one of the most impactful optimizations your can apply to speed up your first paint and first meaningful paint rendering metrics.

+Your CSS can probably be divided into three parts:

+* Critical CSS - CSS required to style elements which are present in the initial viewport.
+* Non-critical CSS - CSS required to style elements outside of the initial viewport or in other parts of your site.
+* Unused CSS - CSS rules which are not used anywhere on your site.

 With the advent of front-end CSS frameworks, such as Bootstrap, many sites are downloading significantly more CSS than they actually use.